 Year 6 Leaders will train Year 5s for subsequent years.
-Leaders were trained in September 2020.
+Leaders were trained in September 2020 and ensure opportunities for young people of all abilities to extend their school activity transitioning into sustained community based sport

 Children continue to aspire to be school Ministers and to be involved in the leadership and development of sport and PE.